 Statutory Sick Pay

-In the Budget on Wednesday 11th March, changes to Statutory Sick Pay (SSP) and Benefit Measures were announced to ensure you are not penalised for doing the right thing in self-isolating.
-These change have already come into effect and will:
+Changes to Statutory Sick Pay (SSP) and Benefit Measures were announced to ensure you are not penalised for doing the right thing in self-isolating.
+These changes have already come into effect and will:

 - Extend Statutory Sick Pay (SSP) to those who are self-isolating in line with Government health guidance.

 - Adjust the Employment and Support Allowance (ESA) and Universal Credit (UC) rules to ensure you are entitled to money from day 1, and those who are self-employed are supported, including in the gig-economy, to receive welfare payments for periods of self-isolation.

 This change helps to provide certainty that (if eligible) you are entitled to receive Statutory Sick Pay if you are following government advice in relation to coronavirus.
 This includes if you are self-isolating as a precautionary measure without symptoms.